ritacvn/hermes/README.md

 ## Requirements

-Initial launch: Fetch initial set of result than query the string `GraphQL`
+Initial launch: fetch the initial set of repos that contain the string `graphql`

 Infinite scrolling: Fetch the next set of repository.